benmvp/slides/2017/reactrally/fiber.md

 - Here to talk about Fiber & React 16
 - Instead of talking about the technical implementation & architecture
 - Focusing on how Fiber & React 16 will affect how we develop & build React apps
+- Tweeted out a link to my slides!

 /////